silverstripe/silverstripe-mfa/docs/en/userguide/01_User_manual/04_Regaining_access.md

 ## Using backup codes

-If your phone or security key is lost / damaged, you can use one of the backup codes that were generated during the MFA setup process to log in.
+If your phone or security key is lost/damaged, you can use one of the backup codes that were generated during the MFA setup process to log in.

 Login to your SilverStripe CMS account with your email and password.
 When